 What Is Tokenisation?

 Tokenisation is the process of transforming things to become digital assets.
 One way of putting it is assuming you have a farm worth about US$2 million, with barns filled with cows, horses, pigs, ducks, etc. Suddenly, you are in need of money.
 You can choose to sell the farm the traditional way – do the paperwork, list it, wait for an acceptable offer, close the deal, and encash your money.
-This is ideal and acceptable.
-In fact, it is widely practised.
+This is ideal, acceptable, and widely practised.
 However, what if you only need less than US$ 2million?
 Would you still consider selling your property?

 This is where tokenisation comes in.
 Just imagine printing about 1 million tokens with the symbol “HORSE” or “COW,” with each token worth 1% or 2% of your property.
 With tokens, you can place whatever value for as long as each token represents a particular share in your farm.
 In technical terms, you could develop an algorithm which can be interpreted as a smart contract within the blockchain.
 This particular algorithm will define all the features of your future token including its name, denominations, value, and quantity, among others.